 Graft Copolymers.
 This type of polymer is produced by reacting a previously synthesized linear polymer with a different type of monomer to produce “branches” that are different in composition from the polymer chain.
 The “tree limb” model in Figure 6 can be viewed to illustrate both a branched polymer and a graft copolymer.
 However, for the latter, one must imagine that the branches are made of a different type of wood than that of the tree!
 Such a strange mental image provides a fairly good conceptual understanding of the similarities and differences between branched polymers and graft copolymers.

 Crosslinked or “Network” Polymers.
 All commercially viable UV/EB-produced polymers are crosslinked.
-However, they also may contain oligomeric or polymeric fragments, as well as unreacted monomers that – for a variety of reasons – are not crosslinked into the three-dimensional network structure.
+However, they also may contain oligomeric or polymeric fragments, as well as unreacted monomers that – for a variety of reasons – are not crosslinked into the 3D network structure.
 A schematic representation of a crosslinked polymer is given in Figure 7.
-While this is a two-dimensional illustration, network polymers are three-dimensional in structure.
+While this is a 2D illustration, network polymers are 3D in structure.

 A useful model for an idealized crosslinked polymer is a diamond.
 Diamond is one of several known allotropic forms of carbon wherein every carbon atom is attached with covalent single bonds to four other carbon atoms which, in turn, are attached to three additional atoms, and so forth.
 Effectively, a pure, perfect diamond would be a single molecule of exceptionally large – essentially infinite – molecular mass.
 A diamond’s rigidity and hardness are a direct result of its heavily crosslinked structure.